kenjura/mat3d/README.md

 It's super, duper out of date.

-To run, simply host the root file system on a web server.
-Example:
+Quick start:
 ```
-npm i -d http-server
+npm i
-node_modules/.bin/http-server .
+npm start
 ```

-Then load index.html in the browser.
-In the above example, load http://localhost:8080/
+Then load http://localhost:8080/ in your browser

+To move, use WASD and arrow keys